henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 relationship:

-: the relationship CIE enables to associate the CIE it is included in with other CIE if they contain a unique identifier or label - providing an alternative to including attributes of other content CIE as a means to map them (which remains a valid alternative, though).
-The relationship CIE MUST at least reference one relationship object (either a SACM statement iden
+: the relationship subject enables to associate the subject it is included in with other subject if they contain a unique identifier or label - providing an alternative to including attributes of other content subject as a means to map them (which remains a valid alternative, though).
+The relationship subject MUST at least reference one relationship object (either a SACM statement iden HENK/NANCY FIXME what goes here?):

 : relationship-type